 GAMSAT UK Test Centres

 GAMSAT UK Test centres in September are located in Cardiff, London, Edinburgh, Liverpool, Birmingham and Sheffield.
-A GAMSAT test centre outside UK is located in Washington D.C.
+A GAMSAT test centre outside UK is located in Washington D.C. and Tel Aviv.
 As described above, students applying to medical schools which accept the GAMSAT in the UK, Ireland or Australia can sit any of the two available exams during the year.
 Students can opt to sit the GAMSAT in March in Liverpool and London.
 No other GAMSAT testing centres are available in the UK.

 GAMSAT Ireland Test Centres